-Target Stakeholder Meetings
+Stakeholder Meetings

-An activity critical to the outreach process is Target Stakeholder meetings.
-These meetings built on engagement conducted during the 2022 East West Corridor Study before the Red Line was officially relaunched and will continue through planning, design and construction of the project.
+Meeting with stakeholders is a critical outreach activity.
+These meetings, built on engagement conducted during the 2022 East West Corridor Study before the Baltimore Red Line was officially relaunched, will continue through planning, design, and construction of the project.
 They are designed to bring specific individuals and groups into conversations that directly affect them and the people they represent.
-These include issues and opportunities for constituent services for elected officials; official duties and responsibilities for government agencies; plans and active projects for major institutions and private developers; and, the hopes, aspirations and concerns for community associations, affinity groups and advocacy organizations.
+These include issues and opportunities for constituent services for elected officials; official duties and responsibilities for government agencies; plans and active projects for major institutions and private developers; and the hopes, aspirations and concerns for community associations, affinity groups and advocacy organizations.

-Target stakeholder meetings were used to share MTA's analysis and ideas and receive feedback on the information from community stakeholders and partners.
-That feedback was used to inform future project activities, including areas requiring further study and additional outreach touch points.
+Stakeholder meetings were used to share MTA's analysis and ideas, and receive feedback on the information from community stakeholders and partners.
+That feedback was used to inform future project activities, including areas requiring further study and additional outreach.